Guiih13/pipeline-scala-ml/README.md

 1-Projeto

-Linear Regression with Spark and Scala
+Linear Regression with Spark and Scala <br>
 Classification with Spark and Scala